35 Brilliant Classroom Management Ideas

 Motivations and Rewards

-Check out below these brilliant ideas these teachers came up with to get their students super excited to receive an award and motivated to be on their best behavior.
+Check out below some brilliant ideas that teachers have come up with to get their students super excited to receive an award and motivated to be on their best behavior.
+I'll show you ideas for rewards for the whole class and individual student rewards as well.

 Sarah, a kindergarten teacher from Sydney, Australia, uses these little quiet critters when the class is a little noisy.
 Quiet critters like quiet learning.
 Each student gets a quiet critter that sits on their desk and likes to watch them learn.